PennTURBO/Turbo-Documentation/turbo_6MillLOF_20180618_recon_rdfspo.md

 ```

 Created a new repo with public content and public-derived content and dumped to BRF

+ENABLE CONTEXT INDEXING!

 `[markampa@turbo-prd-db01 ~]$ ls -l --block-size=M`